kivy/kivy/doc/sources/tutorials/pong.rst

 them because it would define these rules for all Widget instances.

 Inside a rule section, you can add various blocks to define the style and contents of the widgets they will be applied to.
+You can:

+- set property values,
+- add child widgets
-You can set property values, add child widgets, or define a `canvas` section in which you can add Graphics instructions that define how the widget is rendered.
+- define a `canvas` section in which you can add Graphics instructions that define how the widget is rendered.

 The first block inside the ``<PongGame>`` rule we have is a `canvas` block: